cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 ###7.
 Database view
 A database will not be implemented in this project.
 This section is kept in should the future iterations of this project call for the use of a database.
 ###8.
 Work-assignment view
+The system logic will be handled by:
+The User Interface will be handled by:
+The art assets will be handled by:
+The game sound will be handled by:
 ###9.
 Element catalog
 ![elementcatalog](https://cloud.githubusercontent.com/assets/22534157/19913211/7206a266-a06e-11e6-866b-cd8abd39e8aa.png)
 ###10.
 User interfaces